 K so I love that you guys did a chopped challenge on your own!
 I must

-Say you really recreated the show with those basket choices
+Say you really recreated the show with those basket choices :) you did such

 An amazing job and your dishes look so presentable and edible, even though